 What’s more, at Project LIFE conferences, you’ll get solid information about your rights and the resources available to help you live independently.
-You’ll learn about the benefits that can help pay your bills and the skills that can help you excel at whatever you decide to do.
+You’ll learn about the benefits, that can help with managing the challenges of being in care and obtain the skills that can help you excel at whatever you decide to do.
 How can we be so sure that you’ll come away with new connections and better ideas?
 Because only youth in foster care who are focused on success come to the conference.

 When’s the next Conference?

 November 16 – 18, 2018

 1401 Lee Highway, Arlington, VA

 Check-in will run from 3:00 – 4:30 p.m. on Friday and departure will be at noon on Sunday.

 This conference will explore different ways youth can better themselves as individuals.
 Participants will focus on topics such as stress management, self-care, how to be aware of one’s emotions, and the importance of healthy relationships in their lives.

 A conference agenda, including the finalized workshop topics, will be sent out to all attendees prior to the conference.